BEng Chemical Engineering

 Year 1

-Engineers are creative problem solvers, adept at working in professional, interdisciplinary teams to tackle society’s ever-more complex challenges.
+Engineers are creative problem-solvers.
+They are skilled at working in interdisciplinary teams to deal with society's ever more complex challenges.

-In Engineering Principles you will experience a wide range of such challenges, developing essential engineering skills and gaining an understanding of the subject’s breadth and the role your chosen discipline plays.
+In this course, you will experience a wide range of challenges and develop essential engineering skills.
+Plus, you will understand the subject's breadth, as well as the role of your chosen discipline.

-In Engineering Design you will work as part of a team on an interdisciplinary engineering task – getting involved in design, and using your engineering judgement to evaluate your solution to a task.
+In this course, you will work as part of a team on an interdisciplinary engineering task.
+You will get involved in design and use your engineering judgement to test your solution.

-You will also study mathematics and chemistry topics that provide essential groundwork for more advanced engineering studies*.
+You will also study mathematics and chemistry topics.
+These topics provide the essential groundwork for your advanced engineering studies.

 Year 2

-You will study programming to develop your skills in computer control and simulation – essentials in the engineer’s toolkit.
-Engineering mathematics is also studied.
+You will also study programming to develop your skills in computer control and simulation, essentials in the engineer's toolkit.
+As well as:

 Year 3

-In Year 3 you will deepen your understanding of chemical engineering with classes including:
+In Year 3 you will deepen your understanding of chemical engineering with classes usually including:

 You will also put your knowledge into practice in the laboratory.

-At the end of Year 3, you will have the option of completing one more year for a BEng (Hons) or studying for a further two years for an MEng (Hons), subject to you meeting the MEng progression requirements.
+At the end of Year 3, you will have the option to complete one more year for a BEng degree, or a further two years for an MEng degree.

 Year 4

-In Year 4 there is a strong emphasis on design, with both individual and group projects.
+Year 4 puts a strong emphasis on design.

 Specialist study and innovative coursework will prepare you for your professional career.